knative/specs/specs/eventing/control-plane.md

 based on the `spec.channel` field on the Subscription; it is expected that the controller for a Channel will also control the associated Subscriptions.
-When the Channel's `Ready` condition is `true`, the Channel MUST provide a `status.address.url` which accepts all CloudEvents and MUST forward the received events to each associated Subscription whose `Ready` condition is `true`.
+When the Channel's `Ready` condition is `true`, the Channel MUST provide a `status.address.url` which accepts all valid CloudEvents and MUST forward the received events to each associated Subscription whose `Ready` condition is `true`.
 As described in the [Subscription Lifecycle](#subscription-lifecycle) section, a Channel MAY forward events to an associated Subscription which does not currently have a `true` `Ready` condition, including events received by the Channel before the `Subscription` was created.

 When a Channel is created, its `spec.channelTemplate` field MUST be populated to